dbqui1706/iberlef26-hisemotions/README.md

 ### Methodological Aspects

 <div align="justify">

   For the emotion annotation procedure, we adopt the SemEval 2025 binary multi-label emotion detection framework (Muhammad et al., 2025a), which captures the complexity of emotions expressed in text.
-Regarding emotion perception, we follow Muhammad et al. (2025b) and focus on how the annotator interprets the author’s emotions, using Ekman’s basic emotion framework (Ekman & Friesen, 1978; Ekman, 1992) as tagset—sadness, joy, surprise, anger, and fear, (excluding “disgust” since there are not enough examples of this category in our dataset)—and the category of “hope”, adopting the definition proposed by Feldman and Jazaieri (2024).
+Regarding emotion perception, we follow Muhammad et al. (2025b) and focus on how the annotator interprets the author’s emotions, using Ekman’s basic emotion framework (Ekman & Friesen, 1978; Ekman, 1992) as tagset—*sadness*, *joy*, *surprise*, *anger*, and *fear*, (excluding “*disgust*” since there are not enough examples of this category in our dataset)—and the category of “*hope*”, adopting the definition proposed by Feldman and Jazaieri (2024).
 </div>

 ## Dataset

 <div align="justify">

   The corpus of Spanish correspondence (16th–17th c.), digitised and transcribed, is sourced from work by Vaamonde (2015), *P. S. Post Scriptum* corpus[^1].
 It includes private letters written in Portugal and Spain during the Early Modern period.
-The corpus consists mainly of previously unpublished correspondence from individuals of diverse social backgrounds, including men and women, adults and children, masters and servants, soldiers, artisans, clergy, and political actors.
-Characterised by an (almost) oral rhetoric and a focus on everyday concerns, these texts represent a register that has been largely understudied.
+The corpus consists mainly of previously unpublished correspondence from individuals of diverse social backgrounds, including men and women, adults and children, masters and servants, soldiers, artisans, clergy, and political figures.
 Beyond assembling this unique collection, the *P.S.* Project provides the letters as a scholarly digital edition and an annotated corpus (PoS and syntactic dependencies), enabling systematic research on Early Modern epistolary practices.
 This shared task aims to use a selection of letters from the Spanish part of the corpus related to the 16th–17th centuries.
    </div>
 <br>
 <div align="justify">

   The dataset will be divided into **training**, **development**, and **test** splits.
 The **training** set will be released with gold emotion labels and used to train models.
-The **development** (validation) set, also released with gold labels, will support model tuning and error analysis.
+The **development** (validation) set, also released with gold labels, will support, initial experiments and model tuning.
 The **test** set will be released without labels and used for final evaluation.
 Texts are segmented into emotion-bearing units (“**fragments**”), defined as contiguous spans of text corresponding to a clause or sentence that expresses a coherent affective state. **Fragments** derived from the same letter are kept together within a single split to prevent data leakage.
 Available metadata include letter-level information (when known) such as approximate date, place of origin, author identity, as provided by the *Post Scriptum* corpus.
  </div>
   <br>